-The shooter starts with pistol holstered and concealed.
+The shooter starts with a pistol holstered and concealed.
 Hands at the side.
-Range safety officer chooses when the drill starts.
+The range safety officer chooses when the drill starts.

 This one is often difficult to practice live, but the main point isn’t to score shots with this drill.
 Dry works for 99 percent of the drill.
 That 1 percent of marksmanship practice can be achieved elsewhere.

 The shooter starts with a weapon concealed and holstered.
 RSO or signal goes off and drill begins.
 Shooter moves dynamically to the left, right, backward or even forward.
 Forward movement is not to move toward the bad guy, but only to cover.
 Moving in a diagonal pattern is often the best method; you can get away and move out of the line of sight for the bad guy.